NGC 588

 NGC 588 is a prominent, giant H II ionized diffuse nebula located in the outskirts of the galaxy Messier 33's spiral arms, within the Triangulum constellation.
+It was discovered October 2, 1861, by the German–Danish astronomer Heinrich d'Arrest.

 The nebula has two Wolf-Rayet stars, NGC 588-UIT 008 and NGC 588-MC3 and a fairly large population of main sequence stars of 2 to 20 solar masses.
 The more massive stars in the nebula have a mass of around 40 solar masses.
 NGC 588 is 4.2 million years old and has a mass of 2300 solar masses.

 NGC 588 and NGC 592 (another nebula in the Triangulum galaxy) are both very prominent stellar nurseries in their regions.

-Discovery

-It was discovered October 2, 1861, by the German–Danish astronomer Heinrich d'Arrest.